Analysis | Why Malaysia’s Politics Are Messy and What’s at Stake

 4. What does ‘Malay first’ mean?

-Almost two thirds of the country of some 31 million people are ethnic Malays, who are overwhelmingly Muslim.
+More than two thirds of the country of some 31 million people are ethnic Malay, who are defined in the constitution as Muslim, or belong to indigenous groups.
 There are also large ethnic Chinese and Indian minorities who are Christian, Buddhist and Hindu.
 Government policies give preferential treatment to Malays, traditionally seen as disenfranchised, in such areas as public-sector jobs, housing and higher education.
 Critics say the preferences have fostered cronyism and a dependence on state handouts and have prompted many educated minorities to look for work overseas, draining the economy of talent.
 But they are something of a “third rail” in Malaysia’s polarized politics.
 Mahathir’s appointment of Lim Guan Eng as finance minister, the first ethnic Chinese to hold the post in over four decades, sowed suspicion among Malay nationalists that their benefits would be eroded, costing the coalition support.

 5. So what can we expect?